Local Community Fund Terms and Conditions

 Your cause and your Project need to be in keeping with the Co‑op's values.
 We'll also give priority to local charities and other organisations with an income of less than £1 million a year.

-We'll only consider one Application per organisation, per Giving Period (usually six months, but it can vary).
+We'll only consider one Application per organisation, per Giving Period (usually twelve months, but it can vary).
 This means we won't consider multiple applications from the same organisation in a Giving Period for different local communities.
 And we won't consider any Applications which involve:

 - Promoting any political activities or causes